AnikaKofodPetersen/Afili/README.md

 #### MANUAL DATABASE ALTERATIONS
-The user can delete and add genomes in the databases by deleting or adding database files in the db/folders
+The user can make a custom database by using the add_db.py script.
+This can be done by running the script and specify the path to the fasta files, the path to the Afili/db folder and the name of the database.

+[-H --help  Show this help menu]

+[-F --fasta The path to your fasta or fasta.gz files]

+[-DB --database The path to the Afili db folder]

+[-N --name  The name of your custom database]

 ### SPECIFICATIONS